— by A. P. J. Abdul Kalam

-Don’t let others choose what is best for you.
+Never let others choose what is best for you.
 It pays to be in an enviable position of getting multiple job offers.
 This will empower you to negotiate better rates & also to choose the best offer based on your career aspirations & goals.
-This will also create the dilemma of “how to go about choosing from multiple offers”?

 - Firstly, and most importantly the offer on the table in terms of salary, hourly rates and other benefits.
 This is an important criteria, but being short sighted may hinder longer term progress.
 [E.g. Let’s give this a weight = 30%]